-This is an easy recipe to put together and the end result is much more than the sum of its parts.
-When I was doing the photos of these, I actually had to grab a piece and eat it!
+This is an easy recipe to put together and the result is much more than the sum of its parts.
+When I was doing these photos, I actually had to grab a piece and eat it!
 They are scrumptious!

 - 2 cups all purpose flour